SophLewDev/SophLewDev/README.md

 *Access to Information and Complaints Officer*

 - Dealt with customer complaints and Freedom of Information / Environmental Information Regulation requests in a timely manner.
+- Managed and delegated all complaints across Wales.
-- Met regulatory deadlines in line with the Ombudsman Services and Information Commissioner's office.
+- Analysed complex and sensitive data and met regulatory deadlines in line with the Ombudsman Services and Information Commissioner's office.
 - Supported internal and external customers with queries relating to complaints and data requests.
-- Produced a monthly Customer Dashboard that included all statistics and a narrative of the month for the Customer directorate, which was then presented to the Executive Directors team.
+- Produced a monthly Customer Dashboard that included statistics and a written narrative of the month for the Customer directorate, which was then presented to the Executive Directors team.
 - Created and improved internal policies for complaints and Data Protection / Subject Access Requests.

 ### Eisteddfod yr Urdd (2017-2022)